Operator assistance

-Operator assistance refers to a telephone call in which the calling party requires an operator to provide some form of assistance in completing the call.
-This may include telephone calls made from pay phones, calls placed station-to-station, person-to-person, collect, third number calls, calls billed to a credit card, and certain international calls which cannot be dialed directly.
-The telephone operator may also be able to assist with determining what kind of technical difficulties are occurring on a phone line, to verify whether a line is busy (Busy Line Verification, or BLV), or left off the hook, and break in on a phone line to request for the caller to clear the line for an incoming call (Busy Line Interruption, or BLI).
+Operator assistance refers to service provided by a telephone operator to the calling party of a telephone call.
+This can include telephone calls made from pay phones, calls placed station-to-station, person-to-person, or collect, third-number calls, calls billed to credit cards, and certain international calls which cannot be dialed directly.
+The telephone operator may also be able to assist with determining what kind of technical difficulties are occurring on a phone line, to verify whether a line is busy (busy line verification, or BLV), or left off the hook, or to break in on a live call to ask the caller to clear the line for an incoming call (busy line interruption, or BLI).
 The latter service is often utilized by emergency police.
 In addition, operators are often a first point of contact for the elderly wanting information on the current date and time.

-Before the advent of emergency telephone numbers, operators identified and connected emergency calls to the correct emergency service.
+Before the advent of emergency telephone numbers, operators identified and connected emergency calls to the correct emergency services.
 Directory assistance was also part of the operator's job.

-Operator-assisted calls can be more expensive than direct dial calls.
-In the Bell System, an operator-assisted call had a 50% premium, but only on the initial period, usually three minutes.
+In the early days of telephony all calls were connected by an operator.
+Later, local calls could typically be dialed directly, but long-distance and international calls had to be connected by an operator, often subject to a minimum charge, typically for three minutes.
+Eventually it became possible to direct-dial all calls, but operator assistance continued to be available, often at higher cost, for all calls; in the US Bell System an operator-assisted call had a 50% premium for the first three minutes.

+A station-to-station call is an operator-assisted call in which the calling party agrees to talk to whoever answers the telephone.